-The 1993 Omnibus Budget Reconciliation Act (OBRA) required that all states seek reimbursement of long term care costs via Medicaid estate recovery for persons 55+ years of age.
-It also required estate recovery for persons under 55 years of age who were permanently institutionalized (i.e., in a nursing home).
-Prior to OBRA, the decision to implement an estate recovery program was left to the discretion of each state.
-Outside of the federal guidelines for MERP, the particulars of the estate recovery program are state-specific.
-As an example, some states attempt reimbursement of costs for other Medicaid services outside of long term care.
+The 1993 Omnibus Budget Reconciliation Act (OBRA) required that all states seek reimbursement of long-term care costs via Medicaid Estate Recovery for persons 55+ years of age and those under the age of 55 who were permanently institutionalized (i.e., in a nursing home).
+Prior to OBRA, the decision to implement a Medicaid Estate Recovery Program was left to the discretion of each state.
+Outside of the federal guidelines for MERP, the particulars of Estate Recovery are state-specific.
+As an example, some states attempt reimbursement of costs for other Medicaid services outside of long-term care.
 All funds collected via MERP go back into a state’s Medicaid program and are used to pay for Medicaid services for other beneficiaries.

 How Does MERP Work?

 With MERP, all states are required to seek recovery from the deceased Medicaid recipient’s “probate estate”.
 Not all assets go through probate, a court process in which the deceased’s will is validated (if there is one), the value of the estate is determined, debts are paid, and any remaining assets are distributed to beneficiaries.
 Assets that go through probate include those strictly in the deceased’s name, or if jointly owned, ones that are “tenants in common”.
 With tenants in common, the beneficiary of the deceased’s share is named in the will.
 This means the other owner does not automatically inherit the deceased’s share.
 It is important to note that probate laws differ by state.

 States also have the option to attempt recovery from assets that do not go through probate.
 This is known as an “expanded” definition of estate recovery and includes assets that are jointly held other than “tenants in common”, life estates, and assets in a living trust.
-To see probate only states versus expanded recovery states, click here.
+See probate only states versus expanded recovery states here.

 Can Medicaid Put a Lien on the Home?